skupperproject/refdog/input/resources/site.md

 <section>

-A place where components of your application are running.
+A place on the network where application workloads are running.
-Sites are linked to form application networks.

 There can be only one active Site resource per namespace.